ikunetwork/WhitePaper/README.md

 ## Conclusion
-iku.network will serve to enable unprecedented global organization and deployment of resources.
+IKU will serve to enable unprecedented global organization and deployment of resources.
 Decentralizing resource allocation and asset transactions allows for increased transparency of market activity which is expected to lead to significant medical innovation in the near future.
 The foregoing working draft has sketched a paradigmatically novel vision of the structural and organizational means by which this can dramatically increase the reward for efficient medical R&D, reduce the risk of failure, all the while enabling global, decentralized liquidity.
 We expect the IN to be a critical infrastructure piece to spark and launch the entire patent agnostic digital medical R&D system.
 This is the fundamental intention and the essence of the IN.

 ## Footnotes
 <b id="f1">1</b> 21st Century Cures Whitepaper, A Path to Discovery, Development, Deli very, https://energycommerce.house.gov/cures/ (2016).[↩](#a1)